dhiransodha/dhiran-news-api/README.md

 ---

-The website is hosted here https://dhiran-news.onrender.com/api/
+The API is hosted here https://dhiran-news.onrender.com/api/

 ---